Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 for survivors of sexual assault.

-The hospital shall implement the protocol upon approval by the Department.
+The hospital or approved pediatric health care facility shall implement the protocol upon approval by the Department.

 The Department shall adopt rules and regulations establishing one or more safe